xcode75/XMPlusDocs/servers/cdn.md

 > `Tested with Trojan, Vmess and Vless`  Use below ports in nginx server

+#### Enable websocket and grpc traffic on cloudflare

+Login to Cloudflare > Network > Enable websocket and grpc

 HTTP(NO TLS) ports supported by Cloudflare
 ```
 80